lcpriest/ember-form-for-intl/README.md

 This is because ember-changeset stores it's errors on the `error.PROPERTY_NAME.validation` property, while Ember Form For expects them (by default) to be on the `errors` property.

-For those still using the old configuration of setting `errorsPath`, this method will still work.
+For those still using the old configuration of setting `errorsProperty`, this method will still work.
 However, if both are defined then `errorsPath` will take precedence.